guptaxyz/Alloy_Modelling/Lift_Modelling/One_Lift/21_Dynamics_Floor_Buttons/README.md

     // we don't want to constrain this, as the floor button can be pressed at any time
 ```

-Upon implementing this and running with simply 'run{} for exactly 5 State, exactly 5 Lift, exactly 3 Floor' to see the current working of my lift:
+Upon implementing this and running with simply 'run{} for exactly 5 State, exactly 5 Lift, 15 Floor' to see the current working of my lift:

 ![1.png](1.png)